Verification and Validation in Computer-Aided Engineering – Explained

 - Error detection in the underlying computer programming code

 - Comparison of results with a reliable solution

-Validation assessment examines the relationship between the equations and physical experiments in order to solve the right equations.
+The validation assessment examines the relationship between the equations and the physical experiments in order to solve the correct equations.
 An experimental setup such as a benchmark is used to conduct studies to investigate the physics.
-During experimental studies, some level of error occurs and thus it is essential to ensure that experimental results are reproducible.
-The main steps of validation process can be concluded as follows:
+During experimental studies, some level of error occurs and thus it is essential to ensure that the experimental results are reproducible.
+The main steps of the validation process can be summarised as follows:

 - Comparison between the CFD or FEA results and the experimental data